publiccodeyml/publiccode-charter/CHARTER.md

-The objective of the PublicCode.yml Open Project is to develop the file format for describing public software, create awareness and educate the world about the benefits of using open source software in governments.
+The objective of the PublicCode.yml Open Project is to develop the file format for describing public software, create awareness and educate the world about the benefits of using open source software in public administrations.
 The group will maintain the file format and keep it aligned with the needs of the governments and the agencies. |
 | **3.
 Purpose and Scope**  |
-Public software is becoming more and more relevant each day, however its discoverability is crucial in order to effectively reuse it also in contexts different from the ones where it was originated.
+Public code is becoming more and more relevant each day, however its discoverability is crucial in order to effectively reuse it also in contexts different from the ones where it was originated.
-As such, creating catalogues where public software is indexed and easily searchable is key to stimulate its reuse.
+As such, creating catalogues where public code is indexed and easily searchable is key to stimulate its reuse.
 However, catalogues need to be populated in an automated way to avoid scalability issues and to quickly grow.
 The publiccode.yml format goes exactly in this direction.
 In